 STUDENT PROGRESS REPORTS

-Student Progress Reports are generated each half term to help evaluate the progress of students towards their target grades.
-These reports offer parents a ‘snapshot’ of their child’s current learning.
-This information is shared with parents, along with two full reports each year (Christmas and Summer) which provide more detailed information.
+Student Progress Reports are generated each term to help evaluate the progress of students towards their target grades.
+These reports offer parents valuable information about their child’s current progress and attitude towards learning.
+This information is shared with parents, along with two full narrative reports each year (Christmas and Summer) which provide even more detailed information.
 Parents’ evenings provide an opportunity to formally discuss the academic work of their child.
-We encourage an open dialogue that makes sure that parents are aware of any issues affecting the ‘learning journey’ of their child.
+We encourage an open dialogue that makes sure that parents are aware of any issues affecting the progress of their child.
 This is achieved through communication with your child’s form tutor, direct email to teachers and an ‘open-door’ approach to the Heads of Department.

-Revision classes, targeted learning support and mentoring systems provide additional quality time with students to make sure that they feel confident and able to make progress.
+Revision classes, targeted learning support and mentoring systems provide additional quality support for students to make sure that they feel confident and able to make progress.
 The small class sizes and individual attention given to our pupils help them to build resilience and a desire to achieve the best that they can.

 Curriculum documents can be found here: